FEATURED ONLINE MBA PROGRAMS

 - Industrial Production Managers – of all states in the nation, Indiana has the second-highest concentration, and fifth highest total number of industrial production managers

-- Administrative Services Managers – the northern non-metro portion of the state offers the third-highest average salary to administrative services managers of all non-metro areas in the nation
+- Administrative Services Managers – the northern non-metro portion of the state offers the third-highest average income to administrative services managers of all non-metro areas in the nation

 - Marketing Managers – the northern non-metro portion of the state is home to the fourth-highest total number of marketing managers of all non-metro areas in the country

 The Kelley School of Business at Indiana University offers a flexible approach to earning your Master of Business Administration (MBA).
 It's is a top-ranked institution, accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-In 2012, Businessweek put the program in the top spot for teaching quality, career services and student satisfaction.
 In addition to the school's two-year full-time program, you can also pursue your MBA part time through an evening program on the Indianapolis campus.
 In fact, Indiana University was the first top-20 business school to offer an online MBA.
 Through Kelley Direct, online students learn from the same faculty and earn the same prestigious degree as on-campus students.
 The program requires several intense residencies, but can be pursued from anywhere.
-After completing the demanding 60 credit hour program, they join the largest business school alumni network in the world.
+After completing the demanding 60 hour program, they join the largest business school alumni network in the world.

 Earning an MBA at Indiana Wesleyan University means embarking on a program full of hands-on, individual and team problem-solving challenges.
 Whether you choose the on-campus option or complete your degree online, get ready for immersion in real-world business issues through classes that will prepare you to become an economic and ethical leader.
 The 42 semester hour program is usually completed by taking one class at a time in a specified order.
 The on-campus program is offered at various locations across Indiana, Kentucky and Ohio, while the online MBA comes to your door with a scheduled set of classes in an eight week-rotation, books sent to your home and library support online, allowing you to complete your degree online in half the time it usually takes.
 This online program uses technology to create a collaborative experience.
 As a Christian university, the school devotes time to the spiritual aspects of business.